clarkttfu/vppjs/README.md

 ### VppPayload

-When working with VppRouter object, APIs that accecpt VppPayload can help automatically convert it into the **raw** VsoaPayload:
+When working with VppRouter object, APIs that accept VppPayload can help automatically convert it into the **raw** VsoaPayload:

 1. If input is an object and